geekxx/shadowdark-gm-assistant/README.md

 ## 🎯 Features

-- **💬 Natural Language Chat**: ChatGPT-like interface for Shadowdark rules and GM advice
+- **💬 Natural Language Chat**: ChatGPT-like interface powered by GPT-5 for Shadowdark rules and GM advice
-- **📝 Session Scribe**: Generate Shadowdark-style session notes from transcripts or audio
+- **📝 Session Scribe**: Generate Shadowdark-style session notes from transcripts or audio with GPT-5
-- **🎤 Speaker Diarization**: Identify and label different speakers in audio recordings
+- **🎤 Speaker Diarization**: Identify and label different speakers in audio recordings with Apple Silicon acceleration
-- **🔊 Audio Processing**: Support for .wav, .mp3, .m4a, and other common audio formats
+- **🔊 Audio Processing**: Support for .wav, .mp3, .m4a, and other common audio formats with fast mode option
 - **📚 RAG Librarian**: Build and query a private knowledge base from PDFs and notes
 - **🧠 Intelligent Knowledge Base**: Automatic content classification with fallback search
 - **📋 Notion Integration**: Seamlessly sync session notes to your Notion workspace
-- **⚡ CLI Tools**: Comprehensive command-line interface for all functions
+- **⚡ CLI Tools**: Comprehensive command-line interface with performance optimizations
 - **🌐 REST API**: HTTP endpoints for integration with other tools
 - **🗄️ Database Integration**: PostgreSQL with pgvector for semantic search
+- **🚀 Performance Optimized**: Apple Silicon MPS acceleration and fast processing modes
+- **🎯 Large Context**: Handle 2-4 hour gaming sessions with 500k token GPT-5 capacity

 ## 🚀 Quick Start